-- 1. Use the ROCKER to highlight the waypoint to delete, and press MENU. - 2.
-Highlight Delete Waypoint, and press ENTER.
+- Use the ROCKER to highlight the waypoint to delete, and press MENU. - Highlight Delete Waypoint, and press ENTER.
 You can also highlight the waypoint, press ENTER, then highlight Delete and press ENTER. - 3.
-Select OK, and press ENTER to confirm the deletion warning.
+Press ENTER to confirm the deletion warning.